Purpose

 Note

-Since the current OBServer does not support flexible and immediate configuration changes for JNI-related settings, any changes to Java environment variables require a restart of the OBServer to take effect.
-All the following configurations are cluster-wide and need to be set only once, without needing to configure each node individually.
+Since the current OBServer does not support flexible and immediate configuration changes for JNI-related settings, any changes to Java environment variables require a restart of OBServer to take effect.
+All the following configurations are cluster-wide and only need to be set once, without the need to configure each node individually.

 Execute the following command as the sys tenant to enable the Java environment supported by OBServer: